 Look around you today, this trend is coming back, and this time it’s not limited to bedspreads, draperies or table cloth.
 Now it include chandeliers and jewelry with a combination of various beads (glass, stone or wood), pendants or shells, and more ideas popping every day.

-If I want to exhaust all macrame ideas, then Ravenox will sell out.
-I’m obsessed with macrame and can’t help the flushed face, raised eyebrows and blushing cheeks when I see a beautiful macrame.
-Here are some simple macrame ideas, starting from the simplest;
+If I want to exhaust all macramé ideas, then Ravenox will sell out.
+I’m obsessed with macramé and can’t help the flushed face, raised eyebrows and blushing cheeks when I see a beautiful macramé project.
+Here are some simple macramé ideas, starting with the simplest:

 Image Credit: decorhint.com